Georgiana Cavendish, Duchess of Devonshire: Marriage and children

-Georgiana as Cynthia (another name for the goddess Diana) from Spenser's Faerie Queene.
-Painting by Maria Cosway circa 1782, Bakewell, Chatsworth House.
+Duchess of Devonshire as Cynthia by Maria Cosway circa 1782.
+Depicted as a character from Spenser's Faerie Queene.

 In 1782, while on a retreat from London with the Duke, Georgiana met Lady Elizabeth Foster (widely known as "Bess") in the City of Bath.
 She became close friends with Bess, who had become destitute after separating from her husband and two sons.
 Given the bond that developed between the two women (and the difficult position her new friend was in), with the Duke's acquiescence Georgiana agreed to have Lady Elizabeth live with them.
 When the Duke began a sexual relationship with Lady Elizabeth, a ménage à trois was established, and it was arranged that Lady Elizabeth live with them permanently.
 While it was common for male members of the upper class to have mistresses, and female aristocrats to have lovers, it was not common or generally acceptable for a mistress to live so openly with a married couple.
 Furthermore, Georgiana had been desperately lonely since her marriage to the Duke, and finally having found what she believed to be the ideal friend, she became emotionally close to Lady Elizabeth.
 Whatever she really thought about it, the Duchess certainly became complicit in her best friend's affair with her husband.
 In one of her letters, Georgiana wrote to Bess, "My dear Bess, Do you hear the voice of my heart crying to you?
 Do you feel what it is for me to be separated from you?"
 It seems Bess too had a deep emotional connection with Georgiana: at her death years later, a locket of Georgiana's hair was found around Elizabeth's neck, as well as a bracelet also containing hair of Georgiana on a table beside her deathbed.
 In modern times it's been suggested that Lady Elizabeth insinuated her way into the marriage by taking advantage of the Duchess's friendship and codependency on her, and "engineered her way" into a sexual relationship with the Duke.
 It's true that Lady Elizabeth also engaged in well-documented sexual relations with other men while she was in the "love triangle" with the Duke and Duchess.
 Among their contemporaries, the relationship between the Duchess of Devonshire and Lady Elizabeth Foster was the subject of speculation, which has continued beyond their time.
 The love triangle itself was a notorious topic; it was an irregular arrangement in a high-profile marriage.
 Lady Elizabeth's affair with the Duke resulted in two illegitimate children: a daughter, Caroline Rosalie St Jules, and a son, Augustus Clifford.